 The small and easy to carry traditional music instruments are flute, gong, bongos, tambourine, maraca, ektara, banjo, and mandolin.

 These instruments are beautifully handmade and apart from giving good music, they work as a piece of art for decoration.

-The hand embroidered fabrics are available in all parts of India.
+The hand-embroidered fabrics are available in all parts of India.
 The workmanship and design of these are different in different parts of India.
-It is a good idea to buy some embroider fabric while traveling to a place.
+It is a good idea to buy some embroidery fabric while traveling to a place.
 These fabrics can be used for garments as well as can be framed as a showpiece.

 The most sought-after embodied fabrics and garments are Chikankari (From Lucknow), Phulkari (From Amritsar Punjab), Patchwork (From Rajasthan), Kantha (From West Bengal or Orissa), Zardozi (It’s a golden or silver embossed embroidery), Kashidakari (From Kashmir), Mirrorwork (Gujarat or Rajasthan) and Kuchi embroidery (From Kutch region of Gujarat).